phollott/opendata/README.md

-# opendata
-Open Data is a public repository.

 This repository comprises examples I have forked and modified using Mike Bostock's [d3.js](http://d3js.org/) (Data Driven Documents) library to support data visualization.
 Where his examples use the bl.ocks pastebin, I am storing these to GitHub, routed through jsFiddle, to make them easy to fork.

 Contents include: